Alice by Heart

 Alice by Heart is a musical with music by Duncan Sheik, lyrics by Steven Sater, and a book by Sater with Jessie Nelson.
-The musical is inspired by Lewis Carroll's 1865 novel Alice's Adventures in Wonderland and was originally presented by London's Royal National Theatre in 2012.
+Inspired by the 1865 novel Alice's Adventures in Wonderland, the musical was originally presented in 2012 at the Royal National Theatre in London.

-Plot overview
+Plot

-The musical takes place in 1941, in the debris after the London Blitz of World War II.
-The life of teen Alice Spencer is disrupted, as she and her best friend Alfred are forced to take shelter in a London Underground tube station.
-However, Alfred, suffering from tuberculosis, is quarantined ("West of Words").
+In 1941, following the London Blitz of World War II, the life of teen Alice Spencer is disrupted as she and her best friend Alfred are forced to take shelter in a London Underground tube station.
+Alfred, suffering from tuberculosis, is quarantined ("West of Words").
 Alice urges him to escape with her into their cherished book Alice's Adventures in Wonderland and travel down the rabbit hole to Wonderland.
 Nurse Cross, who is in charge of keeping everyone safe, rips Alice's book as a punishment for visiting Alfred despite his quarantine.
-Alice becomes very defiant and declares she knows it "by heart" and will read to him anyway.
+Alice becomes very defiant and declares she knows it "by heart" and will recount the story anyways.

 The people hiding in the shelter slowly change into some of the book's characters, and Alfred himself changes into the White Rabbit ("Down the Hole").
 During her time in Wonderland, Alice changes parts of the story, such as spending too much time with the White Rabbit and forgetting Chapter 3 ("Still").
 She gets teased by not one, but two, Caterpillars who encourage her to smoke with them ("Chillin' the Regrets").
 Alice convinces Alfred to join her, and they both become high ("The Key Is").
 She then receives advice from the Cheshire Cat; dances the Lobster Quadrille with the White Rabbit ("Those Long Eyes"); is berated for growing up too fast by the Duchess; plays croquet with the Queen of Hearts ("Manage Your Flamingo") and other slight twists on scenes from Alice's Adventures in Wonderland.